Should We Worship God In Our Own Way?

 The book of Psalms is filled with instructions on how to worship.

-And while these things may not result in immediate physical death, like in Uzza’s case in 1 Chronicles 13, it does result in spiritual dullness because we cannot ignore God’s commands and not suffer the consequence.
+And while these things may not result in immediate physical death, like in Uzza’s case in 1 Chronicles 13, they do result in spiritual dullness because we cannot ignore God’s commands and not suffer the consequence.

 Just as it was the case in David’s day, we are without excuse when it comes to fulfilling God’s commands.